Banja Luka: Sport

-FK Borac Banja Luka is one of the most popular football club in the Republika Srpska.
-The club has won several major trophies in its history such as trophies as a champion of Mitropa Cup, Yugoslav Cup, Premier League of Bosnia and Herzegovina, Bosnia and Herzegovina Football Cup, First League of the Republika Srpska, Republic Srpska Cup.
-The club has participated in UEFA Champions League and UEFA Europa League.
+FK Borac Banja Luka is one of the most popular football clubs in Republika Srpska.
+The club has won several major trophies in its history such as trophies as a champion of the Mitropa Cup, Yugoslav Cup, Premier League of Bosnia and Herzegovina, Bosnia and Herzegovina Football Cup, First League of Republika Srpska, and the Republika Srpska Cup.
+The club has participated in the UEFA Champions League as well as the UEFA Europa League.

 The city has a long tradition of handball.
-RK Borac Banja Luka was the European Champion in 1976, the European Vice-Champion in 1975 and the winner of the IHF Cup in 1991.
+RK Borac Banja Luka was the European champion in 1976, the runner-up in the 1975 Europena Cup and the winner of the IHF Cup in 1991.

 The local tennis tournament, "Memorijal Trive Vujića", has become professional and has been awarded ATP status in 2001, with the rank of a Challenger.
 The Banja Luka Challenger takes place in September each year.
 In 2006, the Davis Cup matches of the Europe/Africa Zone Group III took place in the city.
+In April 2023, Banja Luka was host to the 2023 Srpska Open tournament, as part of the 2023 ATP Tour.

-Since 2015, the city hosts the Banjaluka Half-marathon.
+Since 2015, the city hosts the Banja Luka Half-marathon.

-In 2005 and 2019 the European Championships in Rafting were held on the Vrbas river.
+In 2005 and 2019, the European Championships in rafting were held on the Vrbas river.

-Banja Luka was designated European city of sport in 2018.
+Banja Luka was designated a European City of Sport in 2018.

 Transport

 Public transportation within Banja Luka is exclusively operated by the bus services.
-Over thirty bus lines connect the city centre with the rest of the city and its suburbs.
+23 bus lines stretch across the city, connecting the downtown to the rest of the city and its suburbs.
 The oldest bus link in the city is line No 1.
 Taxis are also readily available.
 The expressway E-661 (locally known as M-16) leads north to Croatia from Banja Luka by way of Gradiška, near the Bosnian/Croatian border.
-A wide range of bus services are available to most neighbouring and larger towns in Bosnia and Herzegovina, as well as to regional and European destinations such as Austria, Belgium, Croatia, Germany, France, Italy, Montenegro, The Netherlands, Serbia, Sweden, Switzerland and Slovakia.
+A wide range of bus services are available to most neighbouring and larger towns in Bosnia and Herzegovina, as well as to regional and European destinations such as Austria, Belgium, Croatia, Germany, France, Italy, Montenegro, The Netherlands, Serbia, Sweden, Switzerland, Hungary and Slovakia.

 Banja Luka is a minor hub of the railway services of Željeznice Republike Srpske, which comprises one half of the railway network of Bosnia and Herzegovina.
 Services operate to most northern Bosnian towns, and two modern air-conditioned 'Talgo' trains run to Sarajevo every day.
 However, services are relatively slow and infrequent compared with neighbouring countries.

 Banja Luka International Airport (IATA: BNX, ICAO: LQBK) is located 23 km north of Banja Luka.
 The airport is served by Air Serbia, which operates flights to Belgrade and summer charters to Antalya and Athens, while Ryanair operates flights to Bergamo, Berlin, Brussels, Gothenburg, Stockholm-Arlanda Airport, Memmingen, Frankfurt–Hahn and Vienna.
 There is also Banja Luka Zalužani Airfield, a small airstrip.

+Public transport

+Banja Luka overwhelmingly relies on a network of buses for its public transport.
+The following bus lines exist in the city: